 When your statutory sick pay ends you may be able to claim employment and support allowance.
 It may be possible to claim housing benefit and Council Tax reduction, depending on your financial circumstances.
 For further information please contact the Macmillan Welfare Benefits Officer on 01896 661394.

 Can I get help to fill in benefit forms as I am finding it difficult?

 You can get help to fill in your benefit forms.
 We can help you on the telephone or we can arrange for someone to come to your home.
-You can arrange this by contacting the Welfare Benefits Service on 01896 661394 or by using the online contact form.
+You can arrange this by contacting the Financial Support and Inclusion Team on 0300 100 1800 or by using the online contact form.

 I am caring for someone affected by cancer, can I get advice and assistance too?

 Yes, our service can give advice to all people affected by cancer, including the cancer patient's family and carers.